 INVENTORY MANAGEMENT

-We create and maintain your fixed inventory that is on vendor invoices, using inventory data from vendors and either orders managed in our system or inventory add, move, change, and disconnect information that you provided to us in our standard format and method.
+We create and maintain your fixed billing inventory based on vendor invoices, using inventory data from vendors and either orders managed in our system or inventory add, move, change, and disconnect information that you provided to us in our standard format and method.

 We create and maintain your mobile inventory using a catalog of your mobile assets that you approve.